 As expected, I also came across material designed to expound Voodoo doctrines and the harmonious blend of Voodoo faith and Christianity in Togolese societies.
 This was one of the most interesting topics throughout my tour of the Maritime Region of Togo.

 The historical section of the museum was hard to navigate.
 Slavery and colonialism are topics that usually leave a bitter taste in my mouth.
-I took a closer look at the chains, neck cuffs and ankle cuffs used to prevent slaves from escaping.
-Then my guide showed me mouth locks used to mute them.
+I took a closer look at the chains, handcuffs and shackles used to prevent slaves from escaping.
+Then my guide showed me iron bits used to mute them.
 Finally, he ushered me around the walls covered by the German and French colonial governors’ portraits.

 This was a very informative tour.
 I benefited tremendously from the services rendered by the renowned historian mentioned above.
 However, I left the building struggling to extinguish the resentment rekindled by the topics that open healing wounds.